crawl/crawl/crawl-ref/docs/crawl_manual.rst

   who rewards or punishes according to whim.
 They begin with a lightly enchanted leather armour, and a simple weapon of their choice.

+Cinder Acolytes
+  Cinder Acolytes serve Ignis, the Dying Flame, who grants them incredible power over fire... but there is only so much fire left to draw on, and once it burns out, acolytes may need to abandon Ignis.
+They start with a robe, a choice of flaming weapons, and the spell Foxfire.

 Warrior-mage backgrounds
 ========================